What is EHS training?

 …Which is why EHS training exists.

-EHS training is how you educate your employees on how to do their jobs safely, effectively, and in accordance with OSHA’s rules, guidelines, and standards.
+EHS training is defined as how you educate your employees on occupational health and safety within the workplace AKA how to do their jobs safely, effectively, and in accordance with OSHA’s rules, guidelines, and standards.
 Call it workplace safety training, health and safety training, safety compliance training, or simply safety training.
 It’s everything your employees need to know about avoiding falls, chemical spills, cuts and amputations, respiratory diseases, eye injuries, and other hazards in the workplace.

-You need to provide basic safety training to all employees, as well as specialized training to certain groups of employees depending on their job functions.
+You need to provide basic safety training to all employees, as well as specialized environmental health and safety training to certain groups of employees depending on their job functions.
 For instance, a forklift operator should be trained on general safety procedures as well as on forklift use and maintenance.

 Why Does EHS Training Matter?